tsfpga/tsfpga/doc/sphinx/contributing.rst

 .. code-block:: shell

-    python -m pytest -v --cov tsfpga --cov-report xml:generated/python_coverage.xml --cov-report html:generated/python_coverage_html tsfpga
+    python3 -m pytest -v --cov tsfpga --cov-report xml:generated/python_coverage.xml \
+      --ignore tsfpga/test/functional/vivado/ \
+      --ignore tsfpga/test/functional/commercial_simulators/ \
+      --cov-report html:generated/python_coverage_html tsfpga

 If want to skip handling of coverage for the documentation there is a flag available in the script, see ``build_docs.py --help``.

 How to make a new release
 -------------------------

 Releases are made to the Python Packaging Index (PyPI) and can be installed with the python ``pip`` tool.
 To make a new release follow these steps.